 The school developed, in consultation with its community, a learning framework – Aorere Kia Ako – which outlines six critical lenses for designing learning:

-Students spend three hours each week timetabled for the course across the whole year.
+Students spend three hours each week, which is timetabled for the course across the whole year.

 Some students bring their own Chromebooks to school.
 For those that don’t, each room is equipped with a set of Chromebooks for students to use.